 Platforms can vary a lot, but they all have an ecosystem with common structure and four main categories of players involved: owners, providers, producers and consumers (Exhibit 2).
-The platform owners have control over their intellectual property and the governance of the platform.
-Providers serve as the platforms' interface with users.
-Producers create their offerings, and consumers use those offerings3.
+The platform owners have control over their intellectual property and they are responsible for the governance of the platform.
+The providers act as the platforms' interface with the users.
+The producers make offerings to be used by the consumers.

 Many digital platforms create economies of scale, as costs of enabling a transaction decline when the number of transactions increases.
 This scalability is a reason why digital platforms can cause a disruption to existing market; they can potentially grow fast.
-Multi-sided platforms are characterized by network effects (Exhibit 3) which should be taken into account when defining the relevant market, measuring market power and evaluating the anti-competitive effects as well as efficiencies in competition cases2.
-Network effects can be either positive (value-enhancing) or negative (value-diminishing)2.
+Multisided platforms are characterized by network effects (Exhibit 3) which should be considered when shaping the applicable market.
+Network effects can be either positive (value-enhancing) or negative (value-diminishing).